Becky Sauerbrunn: FC Kansas City, 2013–2017

 A new professional league, the National Women's Soccer League, was announced in November 2012.
-On January 11, 2013, Sauerbrunn was allocated to FC Kansas City via the NWSL Player Allocation, which distributed national team players from the United States, Canada, and Mexico to teams within in the NWSL.
+On January 11, 2013, Sauerbrunn was allocated to FC Kansas City via the NWSL Player Allocation, which distributed national team players from the United States, Canada, and Mexico to teams in the NWSL.
 She was one of three members of the United States women's national team that was allocated to FC Kansas City, along with Nicole Barnhart and Lauren Holiday.

 For the 2013 season, Sauerbrunn as named co-captain along with Holiday.
 Sauerbrunn made her first appearance in the team's season opener against the Portland Thorns on April 14, 2013.
 She went on to make a total of 19 appearances for the team in the regular season in 2013, starting all 19.
 She helped Kansas City finish second in the league behind the Western New York Flash.
 On August 24, Sauerbrunn played all 120 minutes of the semifinal match against the Portland Thorns, which ended in a 3–2 defeat for Kansas City in overtime.
 Sauerbrunn was awarded Defender of the Year for the 2013 season.
 She was also named to the 2013 NWSL Best XI.

 In the 2014 season, she once again served as co-captain with Holiday.
 Sauerbrunn started all 22 of her appearances in the regular season, playing a total of 1935 minutes and made one goal.
 She scored the first goal in her career with the NWSL on July 30 against the Washington Spirit.
 She helped Kansas City finish second in the league behind Seattle Reign FC.
 On August 23, Kansas City faced the Portland Thorns in the semifinals.
 Sauerbrunn played all 90 minutes of the match, which ended in a 2–0 win for Kansas City.
 Sauerbrunn then helped Kansas City defeat Seattle Reign in the championship match on August 31.
 Sauerbrunn was awarded Defender of the Year for the 2014 season.
 She was also named to the 2014 NWSL Best XI.

 Sauerbrunn made 11 appearances for FC Kansas City in the 2015 season, missing nine regular season games due to national team obligations at the 2015 FIFA Women's World Cup.
 She helped Kansas City finish third in the league and advance to the playoffs.
 Sauerbrunn played all 90 minutes of the semifinal match against Chicago Red Stars on September 13, a 3–0 win for Kansas City.
 Sauerbrunn then helped Kansas City defeat Seattle Reign in the championship match on October 1.
 Sauerbrunn was awarded Defender of the Year for the 2015 season and became the first player in NWSL history to win a league award three years in a row.
 She was also named to the 2015 NWSL Best XI for the third time.